 If the user creates a subscription for an initial result (i.e., moves it from the available for subscription state to the subscribed state), HIJIS will:

 Query the Rapback Interface Adapter to get information from the original submission necessary to create the subscription.
 (The information thus queried by the adapter will have been populated by a combination of LOTC and CJIS Hawaii.)

+Based on the agency profile, determine if the agency is eligible for Federal and State Rapback or just State Rapback

 Determine if an existing subscription for that SID exists in the specified category.
 If one does exist, then instead of creating a new subscription with the FBI, HIJIS will modify the existing one to adjust the end date (if the new subscription will end later than the existing one).
 If one does not exist, or one exists and is inactive (i.e., it passed its validation due date and the grace period), then HIJIS creates a new subscription at the FBI (and HCJDC will charge the user a fee).
-HIJIS communications with the FBI will occur via the new “EBTS Gateway adapter”.
+HIJIS communications with the FBI will occur via the new “EBTS Gateway”.
 Note that the grace period for the state will be equal to or less than the grace period for FBI subscriptions (currently believed to be 10 days).

 When creating a subscription at the FBI, and corresponding entries in the HIJIS subscription database, HIJIS will look up in the user’s/agency’s Rap Back profile to get any information needed.
 We know this will include the email addresses to be notified, but this could include other info we don’t know about right now.